MCA-Team/booking-app/README.md

 ## 1. Overwiew
 This project is a hand-on project to introduce someone to Golang main concepts.
 The project draws a booking app.
+A simple booking app which allows someone to book tickets for a conference by giving their informations.

 <br/>